mbwong/mbwong.github.com/_posts/2011-11-30-why-zucks-law-is-not-the-new-moores-law.md

 title: Why Zuck's law is not the new Moore's law
 layout: post
 ---
+# Why Zuck's law is not the new Moore's law

 When [Mark Zuckerberg spoke here at Harvard](http://articles.cnn.com/2011-11-07/tech/tech_social-media_zuckerberg- harvard-speech_1_mark-zuckerberg-facebook-s-zuckerberg-facebook-s-andrew-